FAQs for Travel Tips

 September and October are some of the rainiest months in Costa Rica.
 So, you may want to avoid these times.
 But, they can also be the cheaper months to travel.
 Please note that some places will shut down in October.

-What are some strange laws in Costa Rica?
+What is the drinking age in Costa Rica?

 Do Costa Ricans like tourists?